deepchecks/deepchecks/docs/source/user-guide/when_should_you_use.rst

 =================================

-Deepchecks has many built-in checks and suites that can be helpful for efficiently identify potential problems in our data and models, in various points throughout the research phase.
+Deepchecks has many built-in checks and suites that can be helpful for efficiently identify potential problems in your data and models, in various points throughout the research phase.
-Of course, every research process has its unique steps and challenges, and therefore all checks and suites can easily be adapted and extended, and run seperately or together.
+Of course, every research process has its unique steps and challenges, and therefore all checks and suites can easily be adapted and extended, and run separately or together.
 Alongside that, we have identified that there are several recurring scenarios, that each have their own needs and characteristics.
 Here we explain them shortly and note the specific pre-defined suites that are built (and enhanced on an ongoing basis) with the purpose of efficiently giving value and initiating a quick start for each of these validation-requiring scenarios.